microscaler/tinkerbell/docs/mdbook/src/adr/0007-Process_Activity_log.md

 - `Completed`

 ### PAL Channel Infrastructure
-- Each Tinkerbell runtime instance will maintain an async broadcast stream (`tokio::broadcast`) for each task
+- Each Tiffany runtime instance will maintain an async broadcast stream (`tokio::broadcast`) for each task
 - The CLI and UI connect as **subscribers**, filtered by task ID
 - Internal PAL server optionally bridges these into REST, WebSocket, or external pub/sub systems